onetapbeyond/gen_metrics/bench/README.md

 On our test hardware, both tests managed to push approximately 2 million messages to their respective GenServer processes within the 30 second test window.
 That's approximately 67k messages-per-second.

 In this benchmark, the `sampled-pipeline` test performed just `1.08x slower` than the `untraced-pipeline` test.
-Compared to the `traced-pipeline` test in the previous benchmark that performed `2.29x sower` we can see the significant, positive impact activating metrics-sampling has on reducing the runtime overhead associated with GenMetrics.
+Compared to the `sampled-pipeline` test in the previous benchmark that performed `2.29x sower` we can see the significant, positive impact activating metrics-sampling has on reducing the runtime overhead associated with GenMetrics.

 ## GenMetrics + BEAM Garbage Collection